vanUbor/Wiremock/README.md

 ## Start

+### Get SSMUI
+First you must download the [latest](https://github.com/vanUbor/Wiremock/releases/latest) release directly form GitHub or download the image from the [Dockerhu](https://hub.docker.com/) (Docker image coming soon)

+### Run

-Just start the application and browse to the start page (by default http://localhost:5000).
+Just start the application (either your locally downloaded Wiremock.exe or run the docker image) and browse to the start page (by default <http://localhost:5000>).
 On the start page you can see a list of services.
 Each service can mock the api calls to a configured web api endpoint.
 ![startPageScreen.png](.assets/startPageScreen.png)
-Each row shows an service that is bound to a dedicated port.
+Each row shows a service that is bound to a dedicated port.
-Besides an unique id, a name and the status of the service (running / stopped), you can:
+Besides a unique id, a name and the status of the service (running / stopped), you can:

 - start the service